-The MacKay clan were based in what was MacKay county, North West Scotland.
+The MacKay Clan were based in what was MacKay country, North West Scotland.

 I based this story on studying two books about the history of the Clan MacKay.

-The first historic record was written by Robert MacKay in 1829, and then followed by the Reverend Angus MacKay in 1906, these books helped to motivate me to write this adventure novel and incorporate many of the historical facts they had recorded.
-I titled this book Broadsword the favoured weapon of the Highlander during the 17th century.
+The first historic record was written by Robert MacKay in 1829, and then followed by the Reverend Angus MacKay in 1906, these books helped to motivate me to write this adventure novel and incorporate many of the historical facts they recorded.
+I titled this book Broadsword, the favoured weapon of the Highlander during the 17th Century.

 His claim to the throne was fraught with despair.